mgeier/quaternion-nursery/README.md

 ---

 Wang and Joe:
-Orientation Interpolation in Quatemion Space
+Orientation Interpolation in Quaternion Space
 Using Spherical Biarcs

+[similar to Nielson 1993?]

 In this paper we will use spherical biarcs represented as piecewise rational quadratic Bezier curves to interpolate points